-The friendly and energetic Beagle mixed with the smart, agile working dog, the German Shepherd, make the Beagle Shepherd.
+The friendly and energetic Beagle mixed with the German Shepherd (which is one of the smartest and most agile working dogs) creates the friendly and intelligent Beagle Shepherd mix.
 These two dogs are both incredibly smart, love attention, and need a significant amount of exercise.

 The Beagles are from the hound family and often compared to other hound breeds.
 They have the expert ability to track scents for miles with their impressive nose.
 The German Shepherd is one of the most effective working dogs around; ‘it’s hard to find a better herder than this breed!
 Both dogs are quickly trained and mild-tempered, so they are great for first-time dog owners.